Vegin Vegan Vegun!

 • Natural Salt – Enhances the flavors and helps preserve the koji naturally.

 • Fresh Rice Koji – The key ingredient that transforms simple onions into rich, savory umami.
 You’ll need fresh rice koji for this recipe.
 In Japan, it’s available online (for example, Amazon), and in the U.S., some artisanal miso makers like AEDAN Fermented Foods offer fresh koji.
-If fresh koji isn’t available, dried koji works too—just adjust slightly, as it absorbs flavors differently.
+If fresh koji isn’t available, dried koji works too—just adjust accordingly, as it absorbs moisture differently.

 For exact amounts, please check the printable recipe card👇